ursatile/css4eng/304-using-css-grid.md

 2. Define the rows and columns on the container
 3. Override those if required for specific grid items

-I learned most of what I know about using CSS grid from Chris House's excellent [CSS Grid Layout Guide](https://css-tricks.com/snippets/css/complete-guide-grid/) over at css-tricks.com, which also has a [one-sheet quick-reference guide](https://css-tricks.com/wp-content/uploads/2022/02/css-grid-poster.png) covering all the grid layout properties and values.

 The rows and columns in a CSS grid layout are collectively known as *tracks*, so when you see a reference to a track or track size, we're talking about something which is either a row or a column.